CS4404-Mission3/writeup/README.md

 * Python 3.10.6 (required)
 * python3-bitarray (for bit-level operations, required)
 * scapy (packet capture and generation, required)
-* Chicago95 (xfce4 theme, purely cosmetic with no impact on project outcome)

 Apart from this, the machines have a standard Ubuntu configuration.
 This includes:
 * No firewall